Gracie jiu-jitsu ranking system: Unique belts

 In some instances, practitioners within the Gracie system will wear belts not recognized or utilized within the greater jiu-jitsu community.
 Some notable black belt level practitioners, including Royce Gracie and the Valente brothers, have transitioned to wearing a dark navy blue belt in deference to the historical tradition prior to the colored belt ranking system, (a white belt designated a student, a light blue belt designated an instructor, and head professors wore a dark navy belt).
 For a period of time, this was the system held by Helio Gracie.
-Royce in particular gave his reasoning in a live interview, stating that he has only ever been promoted by his father Helio, and after his father's passing, he has no interest in being promoted by anyone else.
+Royce in particular gave his reasoning in a live interview, stating that he has only ever been promoted by his father Helio, and after his father's death, he has no interest in being promoted by anyone else.
 Therefore, he followed his father's example and began wearing a dark navy belt.

 For individuals who begin training as adults (automatically bypassing junior grade levels), the Gracie Jiu-Jitsu Academy and its Certified Training Centers around the world award a white belt with a navy blue center to students who are promoted from the solid white (beginner) rank.
-This belt is referred to as a "Combatives belt" in reference to the Gracie Combatives program which serves as the foundation for all beginner students.
-This belt was introduced to serve as an intermediary rank for students who have completed the beginner curriculum, but still lack the level of experience commonly attributed to blue belt practitioners.
+This belt is called the "Combatives belt" in reference to the Gracie Combatives program, which serves as the foundation for all beginner students.
+This belt was introduced as an intermediary rank for students who complete the beginner curriculum, but still lack the level of experience commonly attributed to blue belt practitioners, instead of yellow, orange and green belts, as in Brazilian Jiu-Jitsu.
+Also compared to BJJ, these belts are awarded strictly to youth practitioners.

 The Academy also introduced a pink belt for graduates of their Women Empowered self-defense program, a curriculum featuring a limited set of jiu-jitsu techniques specifically curated to defend against common sexual assault scenarios.